homemadearcade/zero/LAUNCHTODO.md

 SMALL THINGS
   Collides with self toggle

-  Put game in iframe to solve key capture?

-  UI indicator for if you are focused on iframe or not

   For prologues games spencer made - Fix zones that are not on playground layer

   Fit all titles into the box with TextFit thing from before

-  Class Texture Ids Brushes inside of Sprite Editor? this will require just saving a brush object for every class

 WRAPPING UP
   Copy game when homemade arcade is completed and put it in a different database